-Halloween is right around the corner, and as an experienced veterinarian, I suspect you’ve seen all manners of Halloween hazards for dogs.
+Question: Dear Dr. Klein, Halloween is right around the corner, and as an experienced veterinarian, I suspect you’ve seen all manners of Halloween hazards for dogs.
 I’ve heard that chocolate or candy containing artificial sweeteners can be dangerous for dogs.
-Can you please explain why these are dangerous and provide a list of other Halloween Safety tips I can share with my friends and family?
+Can you please explain why these are dangerous and provide a list of other Halloween safety tips I can share with my friends and family?

-- Chocolate – Chocolate consumption in dogs is a top ingestion problem at Halloween.
-Chocolate contains Theobromine, which can be harmful and sometimes fatal to your dog.
+- Chocolate: Chocolate consumption in dogs is a top ingestion problem at Halloween.
+Chocolate contains theobromine, which can be harmful and sometimes fatal to your dog.
 Baking chocolate is exceptionally high in this chemical.
 The general rule of thumb is the darker the chocolate, the more danger it poses.
-If your pet consumes chocolate, contact your veterinarian, a veterinary emergency center or a pet poison helpline immediately.
+If your pet consumes chocolate, contact your veterinarian, a veterinary emergency center, or the Pet Poison Helpline immediately.
 Quick treatment can minimize the danger to your dog.
-If your dog also ate candy wrappers or bags, it may present the additional problem of intestinal blockage.
-So, be sure to let your veterinarian know what was consumed.

-- Candies and Gum – The biggest concern with candy is the risk of the ingredient xylitol.
+- Candies and Gum: The biggest concern with candy is the risk of the ingredient xylitol.
 Xylitol is a sugar alcohol commonly used as an artificial sweetener.
 Xylitol is toxic to pets.
-This ingredient is often used in sugar-free items but has been showing up in more and more foods every day even when they are NOT labeled as sugar-free.
+This ingredient is often used in sugar-free items but has been showing up in more and more foods, even those that are not labeled as sugar-free.
 Most often, xylitol is found in sugar-free gum, sugar-free candy, and sugar-free baked goods.
 It is sometimes found in toothpaste and peanut butter as well.

 Halloween Costume and Decor Dog Safety